-The following news features site commentary and/or research from Network Contagion Research Institute:
+The following news features cite commentary and/or research from Network Contagion Research Institute:

 9/19/19 – White Supremacist Allegedly Threatened Black Charlottesville City Council Candidate Until He Dropped Out of Race